EASY INSTAGRAM TUTORIAL

 ●Add a profile photo.
 This is important.
 People want to see you.
 Personally, I consider suspect accounts without a photo.

 ●Compose your profile description.
-I post my blogs with URLs, and include a live link to drive traffic to my Berkeley and Beyond website.
+I post my blogs with URLs, and include a live link to drive traffic to my main Berkeley and Beyond website.
+Sometimes in my Instagram posts I tell readers to “click the link in bio for more information.”
 Note that you are allowed only one live link on Instagram, and also the total number of spaces is limited.
 Include hashtags for your niche.
 For instance I use #travelwriter and #blogger.

 Post Your Images (middle “+” icon, #3 from left)

 I usually post only as I travel.
 Some say you should post every day, using old images from previous adventures, but I’m not convinced it matters.
 However, I might change my mind if someone who is making money at it tells me this.

 ●Select your image from bottom.
 Tap “next” at top right.